wvlet/wvlet/website/docs/syntax/expressions.md

 # Expressions

-One of the major difference from tradtional SQL is that wvlet uses single or double quoted strings for representing string values, and back-quoted strings for referencing column or table names, which might contain space or special characters.
+One of the major difference from traditional SQL is that wvlet uses single or double quoted strings for representing string values, and back-quoted strings for referencing column or table names, which might contain space or special characters.

 | Operator                                              | Description                                                                                                                                  |
 |:------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------|